GitInMaRepo/weristdran/README.md

 Thanks to http://game-icons.net/ for the icons used under CC3 license https://creativecommons.org/licenses/by/3.0/

 Deployed again, of course.
 Make sure every needed file in the same folder as the HTML file is prefixed in there with "./" or the files will not be found on Cloudfoundries linux container.

+## Step 4
+Created the real SPA, got unit tests to run and of course- deployed again.
+- I am using Angular/Cli to create new projects
+- ng test to run the jasmine tests.
+A browser needs to be started.
+- ng serve to run the app locally
+- ng build --prod to deploy to "dist" folder

+Used staticfile_buildpack for deployment again from "dist" folder.